 60 days from the date you receive this notice.
 You may make this request through any

 Social Security office.
 If additional evidence is available, you should submit it

 with your request.

-If you have any questions about your claim, you may get in touch with any Social Security
+If you have any questions about your claim you should get in touch with any Social

 Security office.
 If you call in person, please take this notice with you.